proudcat/pixi-jigsaw/README.md

 ### Setup
 * you should have `nodejs` installed.
 * run `npm install` command to install the dependencies.
-* run `npm start` command to start `http` server, then you can play the game by accessing the URL `http://localhost:8080`.
+* run `npm start` command to start the project,it will open chrome browser automically.

 ### Required Knowledge
 * based on pixi.js version 5.2.